What is a Business Improvement Area (BIA)?

 The Glebe Business Improvement Area’s mission is to help the Glebe thrive.
 The BIA represents 370 businesses and works hard to champion the neighbourhood, support its distinctive businesses and position the Glebe as a place to live, shop, visit and do business.

-The Heart of Orléans Business Improvement Area represents over 350 businesses in the St-Joseph Boulevard district in Orleans.
+The Heart of Orléans Business Improvement Area represents over 350 businesses in the Heart of Orléans district in Orléans.
 The BIA supports economic development by advocating on behalf of their members, promoting the area as a business district, and making streetscape improvements.

-The Kanata Central Business Improvement Area represents and advocates for the companies located in Commons, Centrum & Signature Centre.
+The Kanata Central Business Improvement Area represents and advocates for the companies located in Commons, Centrum and Signature Centre.

 The Kanata North Business Association is committed to representing and advocating for the over 500 member companies located in the area.
 As part of Ottawa’s economic development future and a renowned hub of technology and innovation, the Kanata North business area is a robust and vital region committed to fostering even greater success for its constituent companies.